Frequently Asked Questions about AP Exam Registration

 Beginning with the 2019-20 school year, there is a two-part process to register for AP exams.
 Part 1 involves the student logging into their My AP account to confirm registration for the exam.
 Part 2 is the payment process.
 Century High School utilizes Total Registration to collect student payments.
 Students need to create an account if they have not previously done so, or log in to an existing Total Registration account.
-Students can pay for all exams by credit card or by mailing a check.
+Students must pay for all exams by credit card or by mailing a check.

 What is Total Registration and why does Century use it for AP Exam registration?

 Total Registration is a company that provides exam registration and payment services to high schools throughout the country.
 Total Registration helps improve order accuracy and registration efficiency for involved staff at the school.

 Do I register for each exam separately or can I place one order for all of my exams?

 You can place one order for all of your exams.
 If you register for exams on separate orders, you will have to pay the $1.75 administrative fee for each order.

 The base fee that Advanced Placement charges for AP Exams this year is $96.00.
 Century High School charges an additional $3.00 fee per exam to cover the costs of exam administration at our school.
 The total cost comes to $99 per exam.
 There are fee waivers that exist for students on free/reduced lunch and for those taking exams in the subjects of Math, Science, and English.

 What is the state subsidy and how can I use it to waive my exam fees?